Beginner's guide to using an electric vehicle

 Final thoughts

-The best thing to do if you're considering ditching the petrol, diesel or plug in hybrid, is to test drive an electric car.
+The best thing to do if you're considering ditching the petrol, diesel or plug in hybrid, is to test drive an EV.

-Whether you're looking for a Tesla Model or a Nissan Leaf, or thinking about an electric second hand car, it's always best to experience the electric car revolution close up.
+Whether you're looking for a Tesla Model or a Nissan Leaf, or thinking about an electric second hand car, it's always best to experience the EV revolution close up.

 You'll be wondering why you didn't make the switch earlier, and become au fait with the rapid charger before long.